nathanwhenry1/transformer_identifiability/README.md

   [`AnyLayerIdentifiabilityProof/NLayer/KHead/`](AnyLayerIdentifiabilityProof/NLayer/KHead).
 - **For the result statement:** read [`problem_statement.md`](problem_statement.md).
 - **For verification details:** inspect the GitHub Actions run.

-## Proof at a glance

-The proof is by induction on depth, in the spirit of Fefferman's "Reconstructing a neural net from its output" (1994).
-Complex-analytic continuation in an inverse-temperature dial exposes the innermost layer through a tier hierarchy of accumulating singularities; with `k` heads per layer the tiers carry `k` competing Laurent branches, and a dominance/window-avoidance analysis of the pole arcs matches the branches head-by-head, identifying the first layer's attention matrices up to a head permutation.
-Saturated limits of the attention gates and a structural trichotomy then recover the value matrices, and a peeling argument relabels the matched heads and descends to a network of depth `L − 1`.
-Genericity throughout is maintained by explicit polynomial nonvanishing certificates, so the exceptional set is a finite union of proper algebraic subsets — in particular Lebesgue-null.

 ## Repository contents